 If you have been shopping at Whole Foods (and other select retailers) you have probably seen Rainforest Alliance Certified flowers.
-You may have wondered- “What does the Rainforest Alliance seal mean?”
+You may have wondered- “What does the Rainforest Alliance seal mean”?
 The RA seal with the frog in the middle signifies that the producer has earned the right to display the seal by meeting sustainability standards.

 “The Rainforest Alliance works to conserve biodiversity and improve livelihoods by promoting and evaluating the implementation of the most globally respected sustainability standards in a variety of fields.
 Through RA-Cert, the Rainforest Alliance’s auditing division, we provide our forestry, agriculture and carbon/climate clients with independent and transparent verification, validation and certification services based on these standards, which are designed to generate ecological, social and economic benefits.”

-Rainforest Alliance Certified Flower Farm:
+Rainforest Alliance Certified Flower Farm In Costa Rica:

 We visited Plantas y Flores Ornamentales (P&F) tropical flower farm located in Río Jiménez de Guápiles, Costa Rica.
 The P&F flower farm first achieved certification in 2007.
-The farm covers about 450 acres total and maintains natural forest cover on over 10% of its land, conserving buffer zones for rivers while expanding its vegetative barriers by planting native species.
+The farm covers about 450 acres total.
+It maintains natural forest cover on over 10% of its land, conserving buffer zones for rivers while expanding its vegetative barriers by planting native species.
 Preserving some forest area is one small part of Rainforest Alliance Certification.

 What Are The Biggest Changes That P&F Made In Order to Achieve Certification?

 P&F stopped burning their waste.
 They started composting and recycling.
 They started planting trees.
 P&F began conducting analysis on the quality of the water.
 They put in practice more stringent regulations on pesticide use.
 They increased worker training.
 We are talking about major improvements!